 Another example is a fabricated chainlink post.
 Unless you have the chainlink scratch builder setup to use pre-built posts on a job, it takes the pipe price/foot item times the feet needed for the post and adds a cutting charge.
 For these fabricated posts, the pipe item in QuickBooks would be for a foot – not a stick – and it would be the feet of pipe that is tracked as the count.
 This is a straight forward, easy way to track pipe.
 (There is a way to track sticks of pipe.
 However, it involves a fairly complicated CFS setup process and is undermined each time a person in the yard does not cut posts from the pipe designated in the program.
 Please call if you want to discuss this in more detail.)
 Other items fabricated by CFS that employ reusable assemblies in QuickBooks are PVC and ornamental fabrication module posts, rails, pickets, bottom rail inserts, lattice panels, and sections.

-What Your Purchase Costs and IncludesThe cost of the interface is $995.00 per year and includes $500.00 for the interface plus $495.00 for the current or next CFS upgrade.
+What Your Purchase Costs and IncludesThe cost of the Interface is $500.00/year and your CFS needs to be current when the Interface is first installed and each year when it is renewed.
+We combine both costs into one yearly payment of $995.00 ($495.00 for the CFS upgrade and $500.00 for the Interface).
 Any free CFS upgrades coming to a new customer will be credited.
-The current version of CFS needs to be in place at the time the interface is installed or renewed.
 This base cost covers a Level 1 installation on one computer.
 A one-time $40.00 installation charge is due for each additional computer.
 For Level 2 installations, add $40.00 per hour for additional consultation and setup time required for implementation.

 The interface uses the CFS Enterprise Edition features and therefore all the Enterprise features are included, not just the ones needed for this QuickBooks interface.
 You’ll be able to export the entire CFS Master File to a CSV (comma separated values) file, a format saving option in Excel and other similar programs; use our sample Apps or develop your own; interface CFS to other programs; export some CFS reports only available to Enterprise customers, and receive new Enterprise features automatically as they become available.
 Please see CFS Enterprise details at www.fencesoftware.com/enterprise.